 Since 1996, we have taken part in the development of the CIDOC Conceptual Reference Model (CRM) [2], [3],[4], an attempt of the CIDOC Committee of the International Council of Museums (ICOM) to achieve semantic interoperability for museum data.
 Work has started in the beginning on a more intuitive base, from a knowledge representation model [5],[6], based on the consensus of a varying team of different domain experts and based on strict intellectual principles.
-It has got a wide acceptance in CIDOC and by other relevant stakeholders in the domain and in September, 2000, the CIDOC CRM was successfully submitted to ISO TC46 as new work item.
-It is now registered as ISO/CD 21127 and is expected to become an ISO standard in 2003.
-It is now in a very stable form, and contains 80 classes and 130 properties, both arranged in multiple isA hierarchies.
+It has got a wide acceptance in CIDOC and by other relevant stakeholders in the domain and in September 2000, the CIDOC CRM was successfully submitted to ISO TC46 as new work item and is expected to become an ISO standard until 2003.
+It is now in a very stable form, and contains 75 classes and 108 properties, both arranged in multiple isA hierarchies.
 In the meanwhile, several applications [7] and comparison with related work improves our theoretical understanding of the work done and still ongoing.

-Instead of seeking a common schema as a prescription for data capturing, which would be supposed to ensure semantic compatibility of the produced data, we have followed with the CIDOC CRM what Bergamaschi et.al [8] call a semantic approach to integrated access.
-Being convinced that collecting information is already done well by the existing data structures, possible improvements not withstanding, we aim simply for read-only integration, as e.g. in the DWQ project [9][10].
+Instead of seeking any more a common schema as prescription for data capturing, which would be supposed to ensure semantic compatibility of the produced data, we have followed with the CIDOC CRM what Bergamaschi et.al [8] call in the meanwhile a semantic approach to integrated access.
+Being convinced that collecting information is already done well by the existing data structures - possible improvements not withstanding, we aim only at read-only integration, as e.g. in the DWQ project [9][10].
 This comprises data migration, data merging (materialized data integration as in data warehouse applications), and virtual integration via query mediation [11].
 Recently more and more projects and theoreticians support the use of formal ontologies as common conceptual schema for information integration [12], [13], [8], [16], [14],